 18.4.5.
-Enabling Lite Members

-Lite members are the Hazelcast cluster members that do not store data.
-These members are used mainly to execute tasks and register listeners, and they do not have partitions.
+Enabling Lite Members Lite menors are the Hazelcast Center or using the script fluster as a Please see the Rolling mainly to execute tasks and register listeners, and cluster of they do not have partitions.

 You can form your cluster to include the regular Hazelcast members to store data and Hazelcast lite members to run heavy computations.
 The presence of the lite members do not affect the operations performed on the other members in the cluster.
 You can directly submit your tasks to the lite members, register listeners on them and invoke operations for the Hazelcast data structures on them such as map.put() and map.get().